Skip to content

 Why Species Verification Matters

-We guarantee that our extracts are DNA-verified to confirm species identity—so practitioners can prescribe with confidence, and consumers can expect the intended benefits.
+Knowing where ingredients come from is important.
+We guarantee that our extracts are DNA-verified to confirm species identity.
+Practitioners can prescribe with confidence, and consumers can expect the intended benefits from their chosen varieties.

 At Druzy Fusion, we go beyond.
-We researched (for YEARS!) to define the most optimal extraction temperatures, mediums and timelines to craft full-spectrum extracts using carefully calibrated dual and triple extraction techniques—combining hot water and alcohol methods to preserve and unlock the full spectrum of therapeutic compounds.
+We researched (for YEARS!) to define the most optimal extraction temperatures, mediums and timelines to craft full-spectrum extracts using carefully calibrated dual and triple extraction techniques.
+We combine hot water and alcohol extraction processes to preserve and unlock the full spectrum of therapeutic compounds.

 This ensures: